-Sand Valley Golf Resort already has three golf courses (two 18-hole championship courses and a 17-hole Par-3 layout), and two more in the works (Sedge Valley and The Lido).
+Sand Valley Golf Resort already has four golf courses (three 18-hole championship courses and a 17-hole Par-3 layout), and one more in the works (Sedge Valley).

 As audacious as Sand Valley’s growth is, so are the plans for its putting course.
 It’s set to be around five acres, or well over 200,000 square feet.
 That’s over twice as big as any other putting course currently in use, including the game’s old-school original: the Himalayas course at St. Andrews in Scotland.
 For further context, the average green size on the PGA Tour is about 6,000 square feet, so this would be approximately 35 times bigger.

-Sand Valley’s forthcoming putting course is a central element to the resort expansion anchored by architect Tom Doak’s Sedge Valley design and will be connected to the property’s new pit barbeque restaurant/brewery and golf entertainment center.
-During the Wisconsin golf season, outdoor patio seating will overlook the rollicking putting course, which Doak, whose team is also working on The Lido, just might have a hand in—although the designer hasn’t been officially named.
+Sand Valley’s forthcoming putting course is a central element to the resort expansion anchored by architect Tom Doak’s Sedge Valley design and will be connected to the property’s new pit barbeque restaurant/brewery and golf entertainment center, with outdoor patio seating overlooking the rollicking new green.

 The expectation is that Sand Valley’s putting course will open for the 2024 season, in concert with Sedge Valley.
 As anticipation builds for this behemoth, here’s a rundown of the biggest putting courses in the U.S., all of which can trace their roots back to the Himalayas at St Andrews: